 - “Personal Information” as used herein means data that allows someone to identify or contact you, including, your name, telephone number, e-mail address, title, company name, as well as any other non-public information about you that is associated with or linked to any of the foregoing information.
 This includes “personal data” as such term is defined in the EU Directive.

 “Anonymous Information” means data that is not associated with or linked to your Personal Information; Anonymous Information does not permit the identification of specific individual persons.

 How does iPass collect Information from the Web Site and how will it be used?

 iPass collects information from you in various ways when you use the Web Site:

-Active Information Collection: If you provide us feedback, contact us via e-mail, register for an account or our hotspot finder service, request a free trial or respond to an employment opportunity posted on the Web Site, we will collect information such as your name, phone number and e-mail address, as well as any other content included in the e-mail and any information that you submit to us. iPass may then use that information for feedback purposes, marketing purposes, hiring purposes, statistical purposes, and/or for new product development.
+Active Information Collection: If you provide us feedback, contact us via e-mail, register for an account or our hotspot finder service or respond to an employment opportunity posted on the Web Site, we will collect information such as your name, phone number and e-mail address, as well as any other content included in the e-mail and any information that you submit to us. iPass may then use that information for feedback purposes, marketing purposes, hiring purposes, statistical purposes, and/or for new product development.